John A. Brady, Ph.D.

 Dataflex Corporation consisted of a loose confederation of sixteen locations around the U.S., with our headquarters in New Jersey.
 We were a nationally recognized value added reseller of desktop computer equipment and related products.
 As we grew, we became one of Fortune's Top 100 Best Small Companies in America, but we found that our partners and management weren't totally aligned with our corporate strategy.

-John Brady's work with New Jersey Bell executives had given him a good reputation working with difficult people to get positive results in and handing the notorious New Jersey 'in-your-face' style.
+John Brady's work with New Jersey Bell executives had given him a good reputation working with difficult people to get positive results and handing the notorious New Jersey 'in-your-face' style.
 I figured he'd fit in well with Dataflex since in typical New Jersey humor we affectionately called our rookies 'pond-scum' until they proved themselves.

 I invited him to develop a program that would bring our diverse management team into alignment, and he traveled the country interviewing all of our principals and many of our employees.
 When he presented his findings, he told me it would be an uphill battle, but we could pull together it with the right motivation.